Color, 1983, 84 mins. 20 secs.

 No one will ever single out The Power as a lost classic, but its big set pieces are nasty enough to make it worth a look; on top of that you get some primo '80s fashions and glimpses of SoCal beach properties, some of which are still around today.
 The last half hour delivers most of the goodies, of course, including a nifty shock ending not dissimilar to Demons, and while it's tough to care about any of the characters, you won't really care when the film's tossing out gems like a nightmare sequence with hands bursting through a mattress.
 In terms of both the colorful look and arbitrary plotting this could easily be a cousin to Norman J. Warren's Terror, which also features lots of dry ice and people getting skewered on random pointy things.

-Apart from a very muddy, pale VHS release from Vestron in 1985, The Power has been virtually impossible to see through legitimate channels for decades and received almost no TV play at all.
-That means the 2014 DVD from Scorpion will be the first opportunity many people have to see this, the middle entry in the Carpenter/Obrow cycle (which ended one film later with The Kindred, a title still missing in action after popping up on Synapse's slate years ago).
+Apart from a very muddy, pale VHS release from Vestron in 1985, The Power was been virtually impossible to see through legitimate channels for decades and received almost no TV play at all.
+That means the 2014 DVD from Scorpion was the first opportunity many people had to see this, the middle entry in the Carpenter/Obrow cycle (which ended one film later with The Kindred, a title still missing in action after popping up on Synapse's slate years ago).
 The DVD does what it can with the source material, which looks appropriately cheap and dark most of the time; however, you can make out way, way more than the tape version, and overall it should please fans trying to figure out what the heck is going on.
 The mono audio sounds solid throughout, with the strong score getting the biggest boost.
 (It's also one of the very few Young scores still unreleased on CD, though the LP can be found for silly prices on auction sites.)
 Extras include the theatrical trailer, the option to play this with (surprisingly brief) hosting wraparounds from hostess Katarina Leigh Waters, and bonus trailers for Grizzly, Day of the Animals, Dogs, Lurkers, and the red band one for Sorceress, which caught a lot of kids off guard back in the '80s.